No. 238 Squadron RAF: Channel convoys

-On 13 July Flight Lieutenant J.C Kennedy became the first pilot killed in action.
-Once again inaction with Aufklärungsgruppe 123, this time with 2 staffel, Kennedy shot down Leutnant Weinbauer's Dornier Do 17P over Chesil Beach killing the crew.
+On 13 July, Flight Lieutenant J.C Kennedy became the first pilot killed in action.
+Once again in action with Aufklärungsgruppe 123, this time with 2 staffel, Kennedy shot down Leutnant Weinbauer's Dornier Do 17P over Chesil Beach, killing the crew.
 Kennedy appears to have suffered battle damage for he crash-landed at RAF Warmwell and was killed.
 A Do 17M from 4./Aufklärungsgruppe 123 crash-landed back in Caen, France, after being damaged in the same engagement.
-According to records, three pilots were credited with a shared Do 17, six more claimed two Bf 110s between them but this was marked unconfirmed.
+According to records, three pilots were credited with a shared Do 17; six more claimed two Bf 110s between them but this was marked unconfirmed.

-Seven days later the squadron flew standing combat patrols over convoy Bosom.
+Seven days later, the squadron flew standing combat patrols over convoy Bosom.
 Sergeant C Parkinson was killed in combat with Messerschmitt Bf 109s from JG 27, while the squadron destroyed a Heinkel He 59 floatplane from Seenotflugkommando 1; all four crew were killed.
 Parkinson was rescued by HMS Acheron but suffered fatal burns.
-238 pilots were credited with two Bf 110s destroyed, one shared between two pilots, one Do 17 destroyed two shared amongst four pilots and one Bf 110 went unconfirmed.
-Fighter Command recorded the He 59 as a damaged claim, while one more Bf 109 was claimed destroyed, another as unconfirmed, while two pilots submitted a claim for another shared.
+238 pilots were credited with two Bf 110s destroyed, one shared between two pilots, one Do 17 destroyed; two shared amongst four pilots and one Bf 110 went unconfirmed.
+Fighter Command recorded the He 59 as a damage claim, while one more Bf 109 was claimed destroyed, another as unconfirmed, and two pilots submitted a claim for another shared.